alexbykoff/array-cop/README.md

 It is just an utility tool that makes life easier and also does some maths for you.

 ##Current features:

-:police_car:
-- Flatten nested arrays
+:police_car: Flatten nested arrays
-- Remove all the duplicates
+:police_car: Remove all the duplicates
-- Pick any random item in any range
+:police_car: Pick any random item in any range
-- Calculate the sum of all Number items
+:police_car: Calculate the sum of all Number items
-- Calculate Arithmetic mean
+:police_car: Calculate Arithmetic mean
-- Calculate Geometric mean
+:police_car: Calculate Geometric mean
-- Find a median
+:police_car: Find a median
-- Convert to frequency matrix object
+:police_car: Convert to frequency matrix object
-- Log an array breakdown
+:police_car: Log an array breakdown

 ----------